lilianhabib/pe-projects/journal.md

 * I created a monster adoption website using PHP!
 But it was confusing!
 I need more practice.
 I need to study each section to understand it better.
 I also think formatting is another thing I need to master, but that will come with practice.
 ## conclusion / major takeaways?
 * foreach statement will called each item/run a block of code for each item.
 It'll also identify each item as a new variable.
 Then it'll do what you ask it to do i.e. create a list.
+* Also!
+USE STYLE TILE TO TEST OUT IDEAS FIRST THEN CODE IT.

+## 09.30.2022
+## Lesson 096: PHP functions

+### Standup
+* What is one thing you learned yesterday?
+Yesterday I learned about the foreach statement and

+* What is something that was confusing?

+* Is there anything you are excited to learn?

+* Blockers: None!

+## Lesson Notes
+*
+## conclusion / major takeaways?
+*